dynamicpanda/hmds-assessment-data-splitting/README.md

 # HMDS Developer Assessment - Data Splitting

+## Summary
+This project is part of a developer coding assessment for an HM Document Solutions Senior Application Developer position.

+The script for this project exists to split and group record data (addresses, names, etc.) while converting from CSV to JSON.

 ## Requirements
 > ### Submission
 > Code should be uploaded to your source control platform of choice (Gitlab/Github/Bitbucket) and made available to the hiring team.
 Follow the proper source control pipeline showing branching/commit/push/merge etc. Be prepared to discuss your thought process during the interview.
 Feel free to provide any other documentation you feel would be helpful.